I’m delighted to introduce to you a brand new Campaign “Hold My Hand” to raise awareness for Blood Cancer.

 Mission Spring Clean!

-Mission – Refresh Your Garden For Spring!
+Mission – Refresh Your Paintwork

-Top tips from Cuprinol
+Top tips from Cuprinol:

 Even a small space can have a big inpact.
 The planters are from The Basket Company

-Mission: Spring Refresh your Entertaining Space.
+Spring Refresh your Entertaining Space.

 There’s something quite special about enjoying a cuppa and conversation outside.

-Inspiration
+Inspiration And Ideas

 Google, Pinterest and Instagram are a great place to start when looking for inspiration but be warned – it’s so easy to get sidetracked!
 There’s a variety depending on budget or you may be inspired to make your own!
 I hope they inspire you.

+Our garden furniture was a gift when we moved into our first home together.
 It really is hanging on by a thread or maybe the many layers of paint we’ve used to get “just another year” from it, for both sentimental reasons and also financial.
 Anyone slowly but surely renovating their home will know, there is a list of priorities!

 The Little Touches!